PSCruxious/Powershell_Challenges/DateTimeChallenge/README.md

 ### Invoke-Build

 The `Invoke-Build` function is an automation tool for sourcing necessary script files and executing them.
-It processes scripts from public, private, and class-based directories and then runs the specified example and test scripts.
+It processes scripts from public, private, and class-based directories and then runs test scripts.

 #### Parameters